 Narrative Content

 The narrative portion of the List resource should contain a summary of the items in the list, their key information, along with a human-readable summary of their flags (if present).
-The narrative may be generated from the data content and/or narrative of the resources referred to in the list, or it may be a narrative written by a human which is partially or completely matched by structured data in the linked resources, or human written narrative may be the only content if the list has no entries (which would equate to a narrative only section in a document).
+The narrative may be generated from the data content and/or narrative of the resources referred to in the list, or it may be a narrative written by a human, which is partially or completely matched by structured data in the linked resources.
+The human written narrative may be the only content if the list has no entries (which would equate to a narrative only section in a document).

 An HTML table is the recommended approach, though this is not required.
-Each List.item should appear in the narrative for the resource.
-I.e. It SHALL NOT be necessary to retrieve the list items in order to have a human-readable rendering of the content.
+Each List.item should appear in the narrative for the resource, i.e., it SHALL NOT be necessary to retrieve the list items in order to have a human-readable rendering of the content.
 In addition, if the List.text.status is "generated", then the narrative should not suggest the list contains items for which there are no corresponding List.item elements.
 If the list has flags, the representation should make clear use of visual hints (borders, lines, bullet marks, etc.) to ensure that human readers do not get confused about which flags belong with which item on space-poor displays (e.g. to prevent wrapping from separating the flags from the items).

 Note that when a List resource is used in a Document, the narrative of the list is part of the attested content of the document.